mercedes-benz/roadC/README.md

 The roadC library is a reference implementation of the roadC algorithm.
 It is implemented in C and can be compiled using a C or C++ compiler.

+## Short Desciption

+Implementation of an optimized greedy approximation algorithm for the shortest common superstring problem (SCS).
+Additionally data alignment and data structure padding are supported.
+Data alignment restricts the start address of a data array.
+Typically the address is some multiple of the computer's word size to improve the system's performance.
+Data structure padding in handled on the finest granularity possible, on bit level.

 ## Quickstart Guide

 1. Get the roadC library and type